runnermann/JavaFX8-Dijkstra-and-Graph-Calculator/README.md

   by using a new line to seperate each graph. "y = " is expected before each polynomial.

   for  example

   y = x ^ 2

   y = 2 * x ^ 2 - 3

-  The calculator can perform the majority of calculations.
+  The calculator performs many operations but not all.

   examples:
   base log exp  : 10 log 4  returns 0.602059991327962